 Have you written an article about learning French?
 If it's good, we might link to it.
 Email outreach@vidalingua.com to let us know.

 Want to learn common French phrases with interactive lessons?
-Download Learn French + for free on you iPhone or iPad.
+Download Learn French + for free on your iPhone or iPad.

 Christine Ducos-Restagno